kevbuh/nn-trainer/README.md

-# nn-trainer
+# Automatic Neural Network Training

-CSCI 4253 Final Project: Distributed Neural Network Batch Training
+CSCI 4253 Final Project

 Kevin Buhler

 ### How to run

-Ensure that Docker and Kubernetes are installed on your machine.
+Ensure that Docker and Kubernetes are installed on your machine and then run:

 ```bash
 pip install requirements.txt